CoolHandSquid/TireFire/README.md

 - Set only the first character of the line to # if you want variables to be evaluated.
 - Set the first two characters of the line to ## if you do not want variables to be evaluated.
 ### ?
 - "?" is for sending a question to the user.
-The responce will be set to a variable.
+The responce will be set to a numbered variable.
 - You can send multiple lines of questions for multiple variables.
 - Example:
 ```